Skip to Content

 By introducing this rating system, we aim to challenge the industry and foster progress.
 At first glance, it might seem challenging:

-• The pass/fail threshold represents the global average data transfer size of 2.4 MB, derived from the HTTP Archive’s data sets.
-In other words, below average web pages will fail the test.
+- The pass/fail threshold represents the global average data transfer size of 2.4 MB, derived from the HTTP Archive’s data sets.
+In other words, web pages this size or larger will fail the test.
 This represents a significant portion of the internet.

 This approach is necessary to successfully assess and improve website sustainability.
 It highlights the need to shift our focus towards designing low-emissions websites that prioritize the well-being of both people and the planet.